DMatveeva/data-structures-2/README.md

 # Data Structures
 Some of the classical data structures implemented.
-Namely,
 - balansed binary tree
 - heap
 - graph